dev-dexterity/Soar-Task/README.md

 ## Deployment

 The application is deployed on Vercel.
-You can view the live demo at: [Live Demo Link]
+You can view the live demo at: https://soar-task-three.vercel.app/dashboard

 ### Deployment Steps
 1. Push your code to GitHub